arpkoirala/grid_visualization_tool/README.md

 A components can only act as output of one callback.
 This can lead to extensive callback-functions if more than one (interactive) functionality is required of a component (like the for the network plot)

+Files:

+dash-visualizatio-tool.py is the main file, from which the application runs.
+The other files contain auxilary functions that are used in the main file.

 Hardcoded:
 When switching between networks, you have to manually edit the code.
 Only one line of code has to be changed for this (highlighted in code).